 While time is an obvious benefit of workflow management software, many organizations see huge cost savings as well.
 This can really tip the scales for an IT manager who wants to convince the company to make an investment into automated workflow management.The costs can easily pay for themselves when compared to manual process management.

-Here are 5 business cases about how a workflow tool can dramatically reduce costs.
+Five business cases where a workflow tool can help

 1. Reduce the High Cost of Human Labor